mdn/translated-content-de/files/de/web/api/audioparam/setvalueattime/index.md

 const targetAtTimePlus = document.querySelector(".set-target-at-time-plus");
 const targetAtTimeMinus = document.querySelector(".set-target-at-time-minus");

-// Erstellen Sie einen MediaElementAudioSourceNode
+// Create a MediaElementAudioSourceNode
-// Führen Sie das HTMLMediaElement in ihn ein const source = audioCtx.createMediaElementSource(myAudio);
+// Feed the HTMLMediaElement into it const source = audioCtx.createMediaElementSource(myAudio);

-// Erstellen Sie einen Verstärkungs-Knoten und setzen Sie dessen Verstärkungswert auf 0,5 const gainNode = audioCtx.createGain();
+// Create a gain node and set its gain value to 0.5 const gainNode = audioCtx.createGain();
 gainNode.gain.value = 0.5;
 let currGain = gainNode.gain.value;

-// Verbinden Sie den AudioBufferSourceNode mit dem gainNode
+// connect the AudioBufferSourceNode to the gainNode
-// und den gainNode mit dem Ziel source.connect(gainNode);
+// and the gainNode to the destination source.connect(gainNode);
 gainNode.connect(audioCtx.destination);

-// Knöpfen eine Funktion für onclick zuweisen targetAtTimePlus.onclick = () => {
+// set buttons to do something onclick targetAtTimePlus.onclick = () => {
   currGain += 0.25;
   gainNode.gain.setValueAtTime(currGain, audioCtx.currentTime + 1);